Introduction

 The metabolic diseases of diabetes and now increasingly weight management, collectively known as diaobesity, are currently driving unprecedented demand for GLP-1 drugs.
 According to one estimate, the number of patients to be treated in the United States is on track to reach 30 million by 2030.ii Whilst some of the demand will be met with orally taken treatments,iii the increase in the U.S. alone could equate to 1 billion injections per year.

-While welcomed by patients, the rapid growth of GLP-1 drugs over the next decade is bringing into focus the need for environmentally sustainable solutions for self-injection.
+While welcomed by patients, the rapid growth of GLP-1 drugs over the next decade is bringing into focus the need for environmentally sustainable drug delivery solutions for self-injection.
 An additional 1 billion typical single-use AIs discarded after use could equate to 35,000 tonnes or 50,000 cubic meters of waste – and enough devices to circle the globe 3.5 times!

 Reducing environmental impact